FAQ (Frequently Asked Questions)

 Are you a church?

-We consider ourselves to be a center where people come together for spiritual community.
+We consider ourselves to be a center where people come together for spiritual edication, celebration, and community.
 On Sunday mornings, that tends to look a lot like what has traditionally been called “church”.
 We gather, we sing, we pray, we have a lesson (in Unity, we call the Sunday message a lesson rather than a sermon), an offering is accepted, and we close with prayer and song.
 During the week, we offer classes, periods of meditation, and provide a space for folks to investigate their spiritual beliefs.
-So whether you’re looking for “church” or non-church, we hope you’ll see something which serves your spiritual unfoldment.
+So whether you’re looking for “church” or "non-church", we hope you’ll see something which serves your spiritual unfoldment.

 Do you have Sunday school for kids?

 Yes.
 During our Sunday service, the kids learn about Unity principles in age-appropriate curriculum.
 All of our youth staff has been trained to work with kids, and all of us in leadership have had background checks.
+For the youngest kids, we provide professional nanny services.

 What kind of classes do you offer?